 Subdivisions Lot-by-lot development Keep Private Road issues from getting worse.
 The attached clarifications are meant to address these types of issues.
 The Planning Board would consider the condition of the private road network when reviewing new subdivision applications, with clear standards to apply.
 In general, but with many notable exceptions, these situations have not been identified as a problem by the Town Council.
-Start making Private Road issues better These are likely to be long term, road by road approaches to improvement.
-There are a number of options to discuss for these existing private roads with no further or limited development potential.
+Private Road issues better m, road by road approaches to mber of options to discuss for s with no further or limited nt potential.